erikrose/blessings/README.rst

 Version History
 ===============

-1.7
+1.8
+  * enhancement: export keyboard-read function as public method getch(), so that it may be overridden by custom terminal implementors (x/84 telnet bbs) 1.7
   * Forked github project `erikrose/blessings`_ to `jquast/blessed`_, this
     project was previously known as **blessings** version 1.6 and prior.